top of page

 Technology: misuse and malfunction

-Cultural practices and the creation of material culture has enabled humans to adapt to the challenges and opportunities presented by changes in the world we inhabit.
-The accelerating rate of technological change, especially following the Industrial Revolution, have produced a tsunami of novel innovation that has become part of our everyday experience, but also remains hidden from us.
+Cultural practices have enabled humans to adapt to the challenges and opportunities presented by changes in the world we inhabit.
+The accelerating rates of technological change, especially following the Industrial Revolution, have produced a tsunami of novel innovation that has become part of human's everyday experience, but also remains hidden from us.
 The new opportunities created by this technology may have great benefits, but beneath the surface there are enduring concerns about what happens when this technology goes wrong, or ends up in the wrong hands.
 The Anthropocene gives a sense that the Earth is talking back to undermine the illusion of human technoscientific mastery.

 The causes of technological failure routinely focus on human error as the weak link in the process, rather than blaming the technology itself.
 This human frailty has been presented as miscommunication, negligence, poor design/production standards, weak company management, and cost-saving compromises of quality and safety measures.
 The more malign intentions of technological terrorism are seen in purposeful actions to tamper with system operations to cause harm.
 This includes cybercrimes, where hostile states intervene in the governance, security, and financial services of other nations, where criminals steal commercially valuable resources from individuals and corporations, and the exploitation of others through blackmail and human trafficking.